vic/denful/README.md

 The following example just tries to show a facet structure and what it can do.

-Syntax here is that of [`flake.aspects`](https://github.com/vic/flake-aspects). resolved modules are be available at `flake.modules.<class>.niri-desktop` but people can also use `flake.aspects.niri-desktop` if desired (eg, as an aspect dependency).
+Syntax here is that of [`flake.aspects`](https://github.com/vic/flake-aspects). resolved modules are be available at `flake.modules.<class>.niri` but people can also use `flake.aspects.niri` if desired (eg, as an aspect dependency).

 ```nix
 # facets/niri.nix